 Then the prosecution make a section 16 statement of information in which they set out their case for confiscation of assets

 The defendant then makes a section 17 response.
 If the defence accepts to any extent an allegation in the statement of information, that acceptance may be treated as final.

 This means that the section 17 response is incredibly important to get right

-A failure to answer the points in the prosecution's Statement of Information may be taken as an admission of everything the prosecution have put forward about the defendant's assets.
-This would usually depend on whether the defendant had been given a proper opportunity to inform his POCA lawyers about his response, and whether there was any other good reason for the failure to respond to those points.
+A failure to answer the points in the prosecution's Statement of Information may be taken as an admission of everything the prosecution has said about the defendant's assets.
+This would usually depend on whether the person going through proceedings had been given a proper opportunity to inform their POCA lawyers about their response, and whether there was any other good reason for the failure to respond to those points.

-It is important to note that what a defendant says in his or her response cannot be used as evidence against him or her in a new criminal case.
+It is important to note that what a person says in their response cannot be used as evidence against him or her in a new criminal case.

 If a defendant fails to pay the amount the court decides he or she has available to meet the order, he or she will receive a prison sentence of up to 10 years in default.
 It has been known that the prison term in default exceeds the prison sentence imposed for the offence itself.

-The imposition of a prison sentence in default does not free the defendant of the debt: it hangs over the head of the defendant until paid.
-This lasting effect of the proceedings is one reason why the POCA lawyers will have been able to warn the original defence team and client early in the proceedings about the consequence of conviction and the basis upon which the defendant was sentenced.
+The imposition of a prison sentence in default does not free the defendant of the debt, it hangs over the head of the defendant until paid.